Gibbs Farm Volunteer Opportunities

 We will continue to remove invasive species and add native plants and trees to our landscape.
 This year we are focusing on planting edible plants and shrubs like Hazelnut, Chokecherry, American Plum, and Wild Strawberries.

 Each year we plant over 50 types of heirloom fruits, vegetables and herbs.
-These include tomatoes, peas, carrots, corn and squash.
-This year we will also be growing two types of potatoes.
+These include tomatoes, peas, carrots, corn, squash and potatoes.
+We also plant a variety of herbs and edible flowers.
+We will start the season off preparing garden beds by adding compost and building plant supports.

 Heritage Orchard Work